Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Test Program with the Changes.

-If you are through completing the above code, then let us make changes to our test program, to reflect the changes we made here.
+If you have completed updating the above code, then let us make changes to our test program to reflect the changes made here.
 The modified sample code is given below.

 Option Compare Database